ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Allows CFN to integrate with anything it doesn't yet or doesn't natively support
 * Used, for example to integrate with a Lambda function to delete S3 bucket's contents before deleting S3 bucket itself.

+## 6.16.
+CloudFormation Stack Policy

+* To protect selected stack resources from update actions, define a stack policy and then set it on your stack.
+* A stack policy is a JSON document that defines thestack update actions that AWS CloudFormation users can perform and the resources that the actions apply to.
+* You set the stack policy when you create a stack, by specifying a text file that contains your stack policy or typing it out.
+* When you set a stack policy on your stack, any update not explicitly allowed is denied by default.

 # 7. Route53 and CloudFront

 ## 7.1.
 CloudFront architecture